Traffic Safety Information Topics

 Each year, PennDOT participates in National School Bus Safety Week, which will be celebrated this year from Oct.
-22-26.
-The theme for this week is "Stand Back from the Yellow and Black."
+20th-24th.
+The theme for this week is “Be Smart – Be Seen, I wait in a safe place!”
 For more information on School Bus Safety Week, visit National Association for Pupil Transportation.

 Operation Safe Stop

 Each year, during National School Bus Safety Week, PennDOT works with Pennsylvania State and municipal police departments to conduct Operation Safe Stop.
 Operation Safe Stop is a proactive approach to educate the motoring public that passing a stopped school bus, when children are loading or unloading, is dangerous and illegal.

 On this day, we hope all school districts will participate by having their drivers document any illegal passes occurring on their routes during the day.
 If possible, the drivers should get identifying information regarding the vehicle and file the information with local authorities.